Simon-graiff/Mobile2/README.md

 "Map Button":

 - dependent on the boolean mapShown().
-It is activated when the AppMapFragment is put to the screen (onResume() of EventMap) and deactivated when the AppMapFragement is not active (onPause() of EventMap).
+It is activated when the EventMap is put to the screen (onResume() of EventMap) and deactivated when the AppMapFragement is not active (onPause() of EventMap).

 #ProfileScreen
 The ProfileScreen is used for the own user to show his information and to see other users information.